JakeWnuk/ptt/README.md

         Transforms input by removing characters with provided mask characters.
   -t retain -rm [uldsb] -tf [file]
         Transforms input by creating masks that still retain strings from file.
+  -t shuf -tf [file]
+        Transforms input by shuffling tokens from a partial mask file and a input file.
   -t swap -tf [file]
         Transforms input by swapping tokens with exact matches from a ':' separated file.
   -t toggle -i [index]